 Regular Monitoring and Alerts

 Continuously monitor exchange rates using financial apps and news websites.
-This allows businesses to react quickly to market changes and advantage of favorable rates.
+This allows businesses to react quickly to market changes and take advantage of favorable rates.

 Consult with Financial Institutions